latest nhpb_banner 1__compressed2

 Nevada Energy assistance programs.

-Customers of Nevada Energy who are struggling with paying their utility bills may qualify for financial assistance or discounts on their energy bills or a payment plan.
-Several assistance programs are offered by the energy company as well as the government.
-Priority is usually given to low income families with children, seniors, and the disabled.
-Funding is often limited, and unfortunately all Nevada Energy customers will not be able to receive help.
+Customers of Nevada Energy who are struggling with paying their utility bills may qualify for financial help, free discounts on their energy bills or a payment plan.
+Several assistance programs are offered by the energy company as well as the government to help low-income families pay their bills.
+Priority, or emergency electric bill help, is usually given to households with children, seniors, and the disabled.
+Find how to get help paying Nevada Energy bills.

-The state of Nevada Welfare division works closely with Nevada Energy and other utility companies to run the Energy Assistance Program.
+The state of Nevada works closely with Nevada Energy and other utility companies to run the Energy Assistance Program.
 Applications are accepted July 1 of each year and qualified people will receive financial help for their bills until funding runs out.
+This Nevada program of EAP is part of the federal government LIHEAP service.
 After applying for aid, and being accepted into the program, the financial assistance provided will be based on the applying household's total gross income and annual energy use.
+There is even help for the vulnerable, such as money to pay for a air conditioner.

 Another federal government program is Weatherization Assistance.
 The Housing Division of the Nevada Department of Business and Industry (NHD) administers this in partnership with community action agencies, and it is run as a conservation and savings program.
 This federal resource can help families that receive their power from Nevada Energy to reduce their monthly utility bills by installing free conservation improvements to their home, such as insulation, windows, minor home repairs, CFL light bulbs, and similar updates.
 Most, if not all of these updates, are offered at no cost to income qualified Nevada residents.